io-fault/sys-factors/documentation/usage.rst

 Usage
 =====

-This chapter describes how to use `dev`.
+This chapter describes some of the high-level concepts employed by fault.development.

 Project Initialization
 ======================